 My young adult children are being sent home from a university that had a spike in cases.
 Should they be tested?

-Yes, it's a good idea for the students to get a COVID-19 test a few days after coming home, Levine said.
+Yes, it's a good idea for the students to get a COVID-19 test a few days after coming home, said Dr. Marissa Levine, director of the Center for Leadership in Public Health Practice at the University of South Florida in Tampa.

 Should parents of college students who have come home be tested, too?